 'Tis the season for retailer emails galore, but 'tis also the season for phishing emails.
-Don't let the hunt for a bargain blind you to scams.
 Santa's list isn't the only thing that should be checked twice.
-So too should the URL of any link you receive, whether it appears to be a deal from your favorite retailer, an alleged fraud alert from your bank or a coupon for a hot new product.
+So too should the URL of any link you receive, whether it appears to be a deal from your favorite retailer, a shipping notification, an alleged fraud alert from your bank or a coupon for a hot new product.

 Avoid Public Wi-Fi

-Free public Wi-Fi might have you saying ho-ho-how convenient as you look to check a few items off your list while out and about.
-But watch out.
-While public Wi-Fi might help you avoid data overage charges from your cellular provider, it can also be ripe hunting grounds for a hacker.
-Avoid entering passwords or other personal or financial information into any website from a public network, be it at an airport or your favorite coffee shop, or in a college classroom or hotel room.
+Fewer of us may be out and about this year, but many people still use public Wi-Fi when shopping.
+And while these networks might help you avoid data overage charges from your mobile provider, they can also be ripe hunting grounds for a hacker.
+Avoid entering passwords or other personal or financial information into any website from a public network.

 Create Strong Passwords

-Ideally, a password should be at least 12 characters.
-It’s a simple fact that longer passwords are more mathematically secure—and they don’t have to be complicated to achieve that greater security.
-A 12-character password with just lower case letters has 95.4 quadrillion combinations compared to just 208.8 billion possible combinations for an eight-character lower-case password.
+Speaking of passwords, be sure to use unique and strong passwords for your various accounts, especially your financial accounts.
+Ideally, online account passwords should be at least 12 characters.
+It's a simple fact that longer passwords are more mathematically secure—and they don't have to be complicated to achieve that greater security.
+A 12-character password with just lower-case letters has 95.4 quadrillion combinations compared to just 208.8 billion possible combinations for an eight-character lower-case password.
 Security experts suggest using a passphrase, which can be easier to remember than a string of random characters and numbers.